whisthq/whist/backend/services/README.md

 1. Download the `docker-compose.yml` file with:
    `curl https://raw.githubusercontent.com/hasura/graphql-engine/stable/install-manifests/docker-compose/docker-compose.yaml -o docker-compose.yml`.
+2. Add a `ports` entry to the database service inside the `docker-compose.yml` file.
+This exposes the database so it can be accessed.
+For example: `ports: 5432:5432`
-2. Run the containers with `docker-compose up -d`.
+3. Run the containers with `docker-compose up -d`.
-3. Open up the Hasura console on `http://localhost:8080/console` and add the postgres database (select the Database URL option) with the url `psql postgres://postgres:postgrespassword@127.0.0.1:5432/postgres`.
+4. Open up the Hasura console on `http://localhost:8080/console` and add the postgres database (select the Database URL option) with the url `postgres://postgres:postgrespassword@postgres:5432/postgres`.
-4. Hasura should add the database and show the existing schemas on the console.
-Now you can dump the development database schema using the command provided in the [DB Migration README](../.github/actions/db-migration/README.md#command-to-dump-the-database-schema).
+5. Hasura should add the database and show the existing schemas on the console.
+Now you can dump the development database schema using the command provided in the [DB Migration README](https://github.com/whisthq/whist/blob/dev/.github/actions/db-migration/README.md#command-to-dump-the-database-schema).

 Once you have the schema on your local database and Hasura running, it's ready to test!